InternalError503/restart-my-chrome/readme.md

 Restart My Chrome
 ========

-Download the extension from [Google Web Store] (https://chrome.google.com/webstore/detail/restart-my-chrome/poifblphedfakpplnemomhgkhhpkpkla)
+Download the extension from [Google Web Store] NO LONGER AVAILABLE IN GOOGLE WEBSTORE

 Source Code Repository For Restart My Chrome